Shubub69/GISC3200K/README.md

 Why did i do it

-Tic-Tac-Toe was one of the first games to go digital along woth pong and a few others it was iconic and that is why did this game.
+Tic-Tac-Toe was one of the first games to go digital along with pong and a few others it was iconic and that is why did this game.